Judge's 55th homer, IKF's slam lead Yanks to sweep of Twins

 TRAINER’S ROOM

 Yankees: LHP Zack Britton (Tommy John surgery) pitched a hitless inning with a walk and a strikeout in his first rehab outing for Triple-A Scranton/Wilkes-Barre. ….
-Rizzo went on the injured list, retroactive to Saturday, due to headaches following an epidural injection for lower back pain. … Donaldson was placed on the paternity list.
+Rizzo went on the injured list, retroactive to Saturday, due to headaches following an epidural injection for lower back pain.
+Donaldson was placed on the paternity list, RHP Luke Bard was designated for assignment, INF Ronald Guzmán’s contract was selected from Scranton, RHP Deivi García was recalled from the RailRiders and INF/OF Miguel Andújar was brought up from Triple-A as the 29th man for the doubleheader.

 UP NEXT

-Former Yankee RHP Sonny Gray (7-4, 3.10) is to start Thursday’s series finale for Minnesota.
-All-Star LHP Nestor Cortes (9-4, 2.68 ERA) will be activated following a groin strain to start for New York.
+Former Yankee RHP Sonny Gray (7-4, 3.10), pushed back a day because of a sore hamstring, is to start Thursday’s series finale for Minnesota.
+All-Star LHP Nestor Cortes (9-4, 2.68 ERA) could be activated following a groin strain to start for New York.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports